alhajee/ckan/doc/extensions/adding-custom-fields.rst

 Customizing dataset and resource metadata fields using IDatasetForm
 ===================================================================

-Storing additional metadata for a dataset beyond the default metadata in CKAN is a common use case.
-CKAN provides a simple way to do this by allowing you to store arbitrary key/value pairs against a dataset when creating or updating the dataset.
+Storing additional metadata for a dataset beyond the default metadata in FMLD is a common use case.
+FMLD provides a simple way to do this by allowing you to store arbitrary key/value pairs against a dataset when creating or updating the dataset.
 These appear under the "Additional Information" section on the web interface and in 'extras' field of the JSON when accessed via the API.

 Default extras can only take strings for their keys and values, no validation is applied to the inputs and you cannot make them mandatory or restrict the possible values to a defined list.
-By using CKAN's IDatasetForm plugin interface, a CKAN plugin can add custom, first-class metadata fields to CKAN datasets, and can do custom validation of these fields.
+By using FMLD's IDatasetForm plugin interface, a FMLD plugin can add custom, first-class metadata fields to FMLD datasets, and can do custom validation of these fields.

 .. warning::